 - Inform the Executive Dean / Head of Department of the decision.

-The Chief Operating Officer’s decision is final.
+The Chief of Operations and Estates’s decision is final.

 If the decision to dismiss is upheld, the contractual notice period will commence on the date of the appeal meeting.